modlee-ai/modlee/docs/internal.md

 ## 240301
 New commands, from `/docs/`:
 - Rebuild `build/html` from `source`: `make rebuild`
-- Convert jupyter to rst: `jupyter nbconvert --to rst --output-dir source/notebooks /path/to/file.ipynb`
+- Convert jupyter to rst: `jupyter nbconvert --to rst --output-dir source/notebooks /path/to/file.ipynb`, or `make nb_rst`.